cirosantilli/linux-cheat/net/http.md

 so the type is Basic

 `AuthName value` is a any descriptive string set by the server operators. in Apache it is given by the `AuthName` directive

-###401 vs 403
+####401 vs 403

 <http://stackoverflow.com/questions/3297048/403-forbidden-vs-401-unauthorized-http-responses>

-#https
+#Headers

+##accept-type

+The MIME type that the client wants.

+It is possible that a single URL is able to return several types.

+In this case this field can be used to determine the requested type.

+##content-type

+Specifies Internet media type (aka MIME type).

+For huge list see: <http://en.wikipedia.org/wiki/Internet_media_type#Type_text>

+- `text/html`: browsers interprets body as html and renders it
+- `text/plain`: browser pastes to screen, no html rendering.
+So you will see tags like `<h1>` on screen.
+- `text/css`
+- `application/pdf`
+- `application/javascript`

+#HTTPS

-Assymetric key encryption between server and client.
+Asymmetric key encryption between server and client.

 Encrypts both body and headers.